 Your hearing aids are electronic devices, and just like most electronic devices, they can be damaged by exposure to water and moisture.
-With that in mind, we’ve provided 5 useful tips below to help you protect your hearing aids from moisture!
+With that in mind, watch the short video and read the useful tips below so you'll better be better prepared to protect your hearing aids from moisture!

 1. Avoid exposure to shower/bath moisture

 When you are fresh out of the shower or bath, you may have damp hair or moisture on your skin, which can cause your hearing aids to get wet if you put them back in your ears immediately.

 Make sure you have fully dried off before placing the devices back in your ears.
 Also, while you are bathing, store your hearing aids in a dry location instead of in a spot where they may collect moisture, like the bathroom counter.

 If your area is expecting rain, or even high humidity, be aware and either stay out of the moist weather or remove your hearing aids when you go outside.
 You can also protect your devices from the rain by wearing a hood or hat.

 3. Sweat can be dangerous for your devices!